chamerlin/cryptocurrency-website/README.md

 # cryptocurrency-website

-Before you run it, please activate your python virtual environment
+Before you run it, please activate your python virtual environment.

-##Available Scripts
+## Available Scripts

 In the project directory, you can run: